 Bank of America has already done away with thousands of obsolete applications.
 Even McDonald’s point-of-sale platform is now cloud-based.
 GE is adapting to the cloud as well by shutting and limiting its data centers.
 The eureka moment for these companies came about when they aligned the perspective of the management with user needs.
 Just as Tim Cook mentioned at the recently-concluded Apple Event, “By giving people wonderful tools you enable them to do wonderful things”.

 Companies, guided by UX experts are now well-advised to implement systems that are cross-functional and optimized to accommodate overall functions and goals.
-With a UX audit, you receive a comprehensive list of usability issues that are driving your productivity and business down.
+With a UX audit, you receive a comprehensive list of usability issues that are driving your productivity and business down for your SaaS products.
 The design team then triages the steps of action to be taken.
 Besides resolving glaring issues, a UX audit also unveils novel opportunities for conversion and engagement.